 Roaring at the Lyceum Theatre since 1999, The Lion King in London continues to entertain audiences from around the world.
 At the start of the musical, audiences see Simba as a tiny lion cub.
 Then, as he journeys across the Seregenti, he survives stampedes, stand-offs, and Scar to become King of the Pride Lands.

-As well as West End shows with storylines suitable for younger audiences, there are many West End theatre events created for children.
-They’re typically based on best-selling storylines or television shows, usually with a running time of around 1 hour — a great length of time for kids to stay focused.
+As well as West End shows with storylines suitable for younger audiences, there are a lot of West End theatre events created for children.
+Kids musicals and kids shows in the summer are typically based on best-selling storylines or television shows.
+They usually post a running time of around 1 hour — a great length of time for kids to stay focused.